sourcegraph/sourcegraph-public-snapshot/doc/getting_started/connecting_your_code_host.md

-# Integrating your code host with Sourcegraph
+# Connecting your code host

 Sourcegraph supports [every popular Git code host](#code-host-integrations) with flexible hosting options for [other git repository hosts](../admin/external_service/other.md) and [non-Git code hosts](../admin/external_service/non-git.md).
 Sourcegraph also  index and search across repositories from different code hosts, e.g., GitHub.com and GitLab CE, on a single instance.